Native American Association of Germany e.V.

 "Indianerfest verboten" – "Indian festival banned."

-So far, we have no details about how this all unfolded, but it did not happen the way the German media and political parties are portraying it.
+In fact, it did not unfold as portrayed by numerous German media and political parties.
 The summer festival was renamed; there is no question of it being banned.

 Additional reading: